dita-ot/website/support.md

 With these limited resources, we can't offer direct support, but the DITA community offers several other forums, including:

 - The [DITA Users group][2] was founded in 2004 as a Yahoo!
 Group and moved to Groups.io in November 2019.
 The mailing list addresses the needs of DITA users at all levels of experience, from beginners to experts, and serves as a vital resource for the DITA community.
-- The [DITA-OT Users Google Group][3] is a general interest DITA-OT product forum, for questions on any aspect of the toolkit — from installation and getting started to questions about specific overrides, plug-ins, and customizations.
+- The [DITA-OT Users group][3] is a general interest DITA-OT mailing list for questions on any aspect of the toolkit — from installation and getting started to specific overrides, plug-ins, and customizations.
 - The Stack Overflow developer community includes [topics related to DITA-OT][4].
 - The [OASIS DITA Technical Committee][5] maintains the DITA standard.